Massachusetts Institute of Technology - Sloan School of Management

 Yellow Ribbon GI Education Enhancement Program

-MIT Sloan offers 10 $5,000 scholarships on a first-come, first-served basis for veterans of the U.S. military which are matched dollar-for-dollar by the federal government.
-For more information, please contact Barry Reckley.
+MIT Sloan offers ten $10,000 scholarships on a first-come, first-served basis for veterans of the U.S. military that are matched dollar-for-dollar by the federal government.
+For more information, please contact Jennifer Barba.

 Accomplishments/Recognition